michaelroland/kolab-iRony/test/README.md

 * $lastname%d:
 * $pswd%d:

-Make sure that two users matching the patterns of $userid%d and subsequent do exist on the Kolab server that is to be tested with.
-Default user accounts are set to dav.user01@example.org and dav.user02@example.org with password "12345".
+Make sure that three users matching the patterns of $userid%d and subsequent do exist on the Kolab server that is to be tested with.
+Default user accounts are set to dav.user01@example.org, dav.user02@example.org, etc. with password "12345".

 Running the Tests